 - The best rhubarb pie comes from using the fresh rhubarb!
 Look for rhubarb stalks that are firm, and crisp, the color doesn’t matter.
 They shouldn’t look wilted, be squishy, or have damage.

 - Don’t skip pre-cooking the rhubarb.
-It needs time to soften up or it will be stalky and crispy in your pie.
+It needs time to soften up before adding the filling.
 Make sure it’s fork-tender before you remove it from the oven.

 - Use a buttery crust.
 A flavorful crust that is buttery and flaky will really complement the creamy custard filling.